namtoki/English/wordlist.md

 ranking:                            The swimmer's strong determination drives her on to compete for a better ranking.
 rating:                             If you can't repay your loan, you will get a bad credit rating. rebel*:                             Rebels would never obey them.
+reception:                          A man at the reception desk stared at us, and it made me uncomfortable.
 recommendation:                     He joined our team at recommendation of the elder of the coaches, but he can't even pitch curve balls.
 regargind:                          After ten years on the city council, he has acquired a lot of knowledge regarding city planning.
 region:                             The army was prolonging its occupation of the southern region of the country.
-regularly:                          I'm trying to convince my father to see a dentist regularly. remark*(state, mention):            The politician remarked that there should be a ban on rice imports via  Southeast Asia.
+regularly:                          I'm trying to convince my father to see a dentist regularly.
+relatively:                         He was relatively young for a head of state, but he united a country that had been divided by civil war. remark*(state, mention):            The politician remarked that there should be a ban on rice imports via  Southeast Asia.
 remarkable:                         Her remarkable talent for the piano amazed me.
 repay:                              If you can't repay your loan, you will get a bad credit rating.